 There are two types of Jenkins agents

 - Agent Nodes: These are servers (Windows/Linux) that will be configured as static agents.
 These agents will be up and running all the time and stay connected to the Jenkins server.
 Organizations use custom scripts to shut down and restart the agents when is not used.
 Typically during nights & weekends.

 - Agent Clouds: Jenkins Cloud agent is a concept of having dynamic agents.
-Means, whenever you trigger a job, a agent will be deployed as a VM/container on demand and gets deleted once the job is completed.
+Means, whenever you trigger a job, a agent gets deployed as a VM/container on demand and gets deleted once the job is completed.
 This method saves money in terms of infra cost when you have a huge Jenkins ecosystem and continuous builds.

 Data includes all jobs config files, plugins configs, secrets, node information, etc. It makes Jenkins migration very easy as compared to other tools.

 It is essential to back up the Jenkins data folder every day.
 For some reason, if your Jenkins server data gets corrupt, you can restore the whole Jenkins with the data backup.